alx9r/StructuredResource/Docs/guidelines.md

 Functions are more easily tested than classes.
 Exposing a public function that is also invoked by the resource facilitates isolated testing.

-### [x] PB.4: The function corresponding to public resource ResourceName is named Invoke-ProcessResourceName
+### [x] PB.4: The function corresponding to public resource ResourceName is named Invoke-ResourceName

 **Reason**